ukduw/se-cloud-networking/day-3/README.md

 During init, Terraform searches the config for providers referenced, such as AWS, and downloads the required plugins required to communicate with them.
 Terraform can then codify APIs into declarative files.

+### Basic TF Commands
+- `terraform plan`
+- `teraform apply`
+- `terraform destroy`

+### TF State
+Terraform stores the state of your managed infrastructure and configuration in a terraform.tfstate file.
+- Keeps track of metadata
+- Improves performance for large infrastructures

+The state is used to determine which changes to make to the infrastructure
+- Before any operation, TF refreshes to update the state with the real infrastructure

+The primary purpose of tfstate is to store bindings between objects in a remote system and resource instances declared in the user's config, which is updated whenever objects are updated/deleted in config changes.

+**tfstate is sensitive information since it stores every detail about the infrastructure/resources**
+- **Shouldn't be pushed to repos**
+- **Recommended to store it in HCP Terraform to version, encrypt, and transfer to team when working collaboratively**